 "I opted not to sit at home as I see many other young people do after completing their studies.
 I chose to come here and learn new skills.
 I do beadwork and make bracelets, necklaces and earrings which we sell and earn a decent living," Umutoni told RBA.

 Jean Damascene Bizimana, who doubles up as the spokesperson and the marketer for the Kigali Deaf Art Gallery.
-Even though he is also deaf and dumb, he helps the company market their products and communicate with clients.
+Even though he is also deaf, he helps the company market their products and communicate with clients.

-According to Bizimana, society should not stigmatize the deaf and dumb people because they fully understand the happenings around them.
+According to Bizimana, society should not stigmatize the deaf people because they fully understand the happenings around them.

 "Our ears do not hear, but our mind is very sharp.
 To hear, we use our eyes and to speak, we use our hands, and we understand the different languages.
 So people should change their perception of us," Bizimana added.